KBoeh/Dom-Manipulation/README.md

 # Dom-Manipulation
 Reskill Americans Assignment <br>
+Bootstrap 4 styling was used for this simple layout. <br>
-Using JavaScript, text is added to the HTML document,colors set with Bootstrap are changed, and a button . <br>
+Using JavaScript, text was added to the HTML document and a button (on click) adds text to a textbox. <br>
+The background color of 5 elements was also changed by using the querySelector() and setAttribute() methods to change the Bootstrap class names. <br>
 kboeh.github.io/dom-manipulation/